bercilin/cab-booking/README.md

 Cab booking webpage done using bootstrap and minimum CSS

-Login and Registraton done using JavaScript
+Login and Registraton form validation done using JavaScript